ku-plrg-classroom/docs/README.md

 Please use [Blackboard](https://kulms.korea.ac.kr/) to submit your code.
 You must submit your `Implementation.scala` of each assignment.

+> [!WARNING]
-> :warning: **If you copy and paste existing code, you will get an F.** You must
+> **If you copy and paste existing code, you will get an F.** You must work on
-> work on each assignment by yourself without getting any help.
-You can refer to
+> each assignment by yourself without getting any help.
+You can refer to the
-> the lecture materials, including the lecture slides, or even other materials
+> lecture materials, including the lecture slides, or even other materials on
-> on the Internet.
+> the Internet.
 However, **you should be able to explain the details of your
 > code.
 If not, you will get an F.**

 We disallow late submissions.
 If you submit multiple times, only the last